JunkyPic/loginSystem/README.md

 ===========
  - PHP 5.3.7+
  - MySQL 5 database - Older version have a bug that allows SQL Inject.
 See [here](https://stackoverflow.com/questions/134099/are-pdo-prepared-statements-sufficient-to-prevent-sql-injection) for a more detailed description.
- - Optional:
+ - A working SMTP.
+This is required in order to send the recover email in case of a lost password.
-	- A working STMP server - The functionality of sending emails for password recovery is not yet implemented.
-SOON.
+   - Edit the settings in the [SendMailRecoverPassword.php](https://github.com/JunkyPic/loginSystem/blob/Test/classes/SendMailRecoverPassword.php) file.
+If a proper SMTP is not provided the sending of the email will fail with a user friendly message.
+More useful errors will be provided in the Log files.
 Installation
 ===========
  - Access a MySql terminal.
 Copy+paste the stuff in create_db.php file and hit enter.